 ECTS Credit Transfer

-SAMS will recognise ECTS credits achieved from European institutes for students seeking admission to our programmes,as above.
-For further infomation please contact the Education Coordinator at SAMS
+SAMS will recognise ECTS credits achieved from European institutes for students seeking admission to our programmes, as above.
+For further information please contact the education coordinator at SAMS.

 Recognition of Mobility Activities

 All our courses are taught in English.
 Students are required to have sufficient command of the English language to be able to successfully complete their studies.
 A guide to level of proficiency required is given below.
-If would like some advice on how to top up your English language skills contact your home institute or our Education department and we will try to help.
+If you would like advice on how to top up your English language skills, please contact your home institute.
+Alternatively, we will try to help.

 - Cambridge Certificate of Proficiency in English (CPE): C (minimum), no expiry